kasper/phoenix/API.md

 - `on(String event, Function callback)` binds an event to a callback function and returns the handler (`undefined` if not supported), you must keep a reference to the handler in order for your callback to get called, you can have multiple handlers for a single event, the callback function receives its handler as the last argument, for any additional arguments see [events](#2-events)
 - `after(double interval, Function callback)` creates a timer that fires the callback once after the given interval (in seconds) and returns the handler, you must keep a reference to the handler in order for your callback to get called, the callback function receives its handler as the only argument
 - `every(double interval, Function callback)` creates a timer that fires the callback repeatedly until stopped using the given interval (in seconds) and returns the handler, you must keep a reference to the handler in order for your callback to get called, the callback function receives its handler as the only argument
+- `run(String path, Array arguments, Function callback)` creates a task that asynchronously executes an absolute path with the given arguments and returns the handler, you must keep a reference to the handler in order for your callback to get called, the callback function receives its handler as the only argument
 - `set(Map<String, AnyObject> preferences)` sets the preferences from the given key–value map, any previously set preferences with the same key will be overridden
 - `log(String message)` logs the message to the Console
 - `notify(String message)` delivers the message to the Notification Center